romainrhd/wankul-scrapper/README.md

 # Wankul scrapper

 ## Technologies
 - Typescript
 - Puppeteer
 - Inquirer
-- Slugify

 ## About
-This is a web scrapper to get all informations of wankul card.
+This is a web scrapper to get all card information for the TCG Wankul.